bengscott2/CV/README.md

 Working in a team to me means you succeed together.
 In my company my employees were my team, at Makers my classmates were my team.
 That's why I wrote out, and shared, my review process so that my team could contribute and use it for their own [reviews](https://github.com/bengscott2/process-review-steps).

 #### Part Of The Developer Community
 One weekend a month I volunteer at my local CoderDojo.
 There I get the opportunity to teach kids how to code in a space that's free for anyone in the community.
 Alongside that I regularly go to tech meetups to engage with other developers in London to stay connected to the ever changing world of software development.
+These are a few of the regular meetups I have and will continue to attend: [Codebar](https://codebar.io/), [London Ruby Users Group](http://lrug.org/), [JS Roundabout](https://www.meetup.com/The-JS-Roundabout/).

 ## Education

 #### Makers Academy (May 2019 –– August 2019)

-- Curious and passionate about code.
+- Self directed, reflective learning
-- Fast, independent learner
+- Team success oriented work environment
 - Great collaborator
-- OOP, TDD, MVC
+- OOP, TDD, MVC, Component Based Structure(React)
 - Agile along with XP values
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, React.JS, Node.JS
-- RSpec, Jasmine
+- RSpec, Jasmine, Jest, Enzyme, Puppeteer, Capybara w/ Selenium
 - Built side projects using React and Vue

 #### Fanshawe College (September 2006 - June 2008)